MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/intercompany-journal.md

-Options one, two and three give different ways to default the financial dimension values.
+Options one, two and three display different ways to default the financial dimension values.
 None of the amounts at the dimension value level match the manually entered amounts.
-For example, in option one, we show a $300 credit to department 001, but there is only an offsetting debit for $200.
-The posting logic can't interpret the intention of the user.
-Because of this, no financial dimensions will default.
+For example, in option one, there's a $300 credit to department 001, but only an offsetting debit for $200.
+No financial dimensions will default.
 Option four shows what posts to the originating company.

-These are just two scenarios.
-Some scenarios aren't as complex, and potentially could default dimensions but there are also even more complex scenarios.
+Some scenarios aren't as complex, and potentially could default dimensions but there are even more complex scenarios.
 To determine which is an easy scenario compared to a complex scenario during posting would have a negative impact on posting performance.
 This will still run a risk that the posting interpretation defaults and posts the wrong financial dimension values.
-As shown with the previous scenarios, there is no consistent, logical way to correctly determine which financial dimension values should default.
+As shown with the previous scenarios, there is no consistent, logical way to correctly determine which financial dimension values will default.
 Rather than defaulting randomly or incorrectly, the current functionality doesn’t default any dimensions.
 The only way to correctly ‘pair’ the debits and credits for the originating and destination companies is to enter them as a single line voucher.
 Then the financial dimension values will correctly default.